National protection statuses and return procedure

 A deportation may be postponed, and a Duldung (temporary suspension of deportation) granted if state authorities issue a suspension order of the deportation measure for up to three months on humanitarian or international law grounds, if the individual is participating in a vocational training program, has a minor child with a valid residence permit, has close family ties to another individual with a Duldung, suffers from a severe medical condition certified by a doctor, or faces legal obstacles such as the absence of travel documents.[57]

-As of December 31, 2023, rejected asylum seekers in Germany were granted Duldung for various reasons.
-The most common cause was the lack of travel documents, affecting 45,566 individuals, while unresolved identity issues accounted for 25,408 cases.
+Rejected asylum seekers in Germany are granted Duldung for various reasons.
+In 2023, the most common cause was the lack of travel documents, affecting 45,566 individuals, while unresolved identity issues accounted for 25,408 cases.
 Additionally, 20,740 individuals received Duldung due to family ties to other holders of Duldung.
 Humanitarian or personal reasons, such as completing education or caring for ill family members, led to 7,208 suspensions.
 A further 3,208 individuals were granted Duldung due to their participation in vocational training, while 1,230 had it on employment-based grounds.
 Deportation moratoriums applied to 3,480 individuals, and 2,537 cases involved medical reasons.
 Imminent deportation procedures accounted for 5,603 Duldungen, and 6,031 individuals were awaiting decisions on follow-up asylum applications.
-Additionally, 4,114 unaccompanied minors and 65,087 individuals for various other reasons received Duldung.[35]
+Additionally, 4,114 unaccompanied minors and 65,087 individuals for various other reasons received Duldung.[58]
+By the end of 2024, approximately 178,500 people in Germany were living with tolerated status, a notable decline from around 248,000 at the end of 2022.[59]
+This reduction is largely attributable to the introduction of the ChancenAufenthaltsrecht (Opportunity Residence Law), which enabled many formerly tolerated individuals to secure a residence permit, thereby regularising their stay.[60]
+At the same time, the number of deportations increased, with about 20,084 deportations carried out in 2024, further decreasing the population of tolerated persons and reflecting a shift toward stricter enforcement of departure obligations.[61]
+A significant share of those still holding tolerated status did so because of family ties, education, or humanitarian reasons, and over 40 percent had lived in Germany for more than five years, underscoring the long‑term presence and integration of many individuals affected by these legal categories.[62]

 In 2023, approximately 30,300 deportations failed before the individuals could be transferred to the Federal Police, with most failures resulting from last-minute cancellations of flights.
 Around 1,000 deportations failed after individuals had been handed over to the police.
 Resistance from individuals facing deportation caused 295 failures, representing about one percent of unsuccessful attempts, while medical reasons accounted for 77 cases.
 Additionally, airlines or pilots refused to transport individuals in 230 cases.[63]

-To address obstacles to deportation, the German government has signed several readmission agreements, including with Balkan countries, Algeria, and Morocco.
-The European Union has reached a cooperation agreement with Afghanistan to facilitate returns.
-However, no such agreements currently exist with countries such as Pakistan, Iran, or Nigeria, which remains a significant barrier to returns.[37]
+To address obstacles to deportation, the German government has signed several readmission agreements, including with Balkan countries, Algeria, and Morocco.[64]
+However, no such agreements currently exist with countries such as Pakistan, Iran, or Nigeria, which remains a significant barrier to returns.

 [1] See details at Informationsverbund Asyl und Migration, ‚Nationale Abschiebungsverbote, updated as of January 2023, available in German here.